Aluminium rallies on record high raw material prices

 Alumina supply tightened with a shortage of bauxite due to disruptions in Australia and Guinea.
 Bauxite is the raw ore that can be refined into alumina.

-Chinese alumina consumption also has been strong this month as aluminium producers ramped up output.
+Chinese alumina consumption has been strong this month despite the higher prices as aluminium producers ramped up output citing healthy margins.

+"Alumina went crazy, but even then the margin of aluminium smelting is still too big.
+This rally simply means a narrowing of already very-fat margins," a second trader said.

+Zinc, meanwhile, was up 1.9% at $3,132.5.
+The premium of the LME cash zinc price over three-month price rose to $15.74 a ton, in a structure known as backwardation.

-For other metals, copper prices rose 0.8% to $9,632 after inventory in warehouses monitored by the London Metal Exchange dropped to a 77-day low of 280,100 tons.
+Zinc, mainly used for preventing steel corrosion is the only base metal currently in backwardation, which is typically a sign of tight near-term supply.
+Copper prices rose 0.8% to $9,631 after inventory in warehouses monitored by the London Metal Exchange dropped to a 77-day low of 280,100 tons.

 China said its refined copper output in September remained stable at 1.14 million tons.